kevstaa/RESTful_API_Cart/README.md

 # API Cart

 ## Description

-This is a RESTful API for managing a shopping cart.
+API Cart is a RESTful API designed to manage shopping cart functionalities for e-commerce platforms.
 It allows users to add, remove, and view products in their cart, as well as complete the checkout process.
-The API is designed to integrate with frontend applications or e-commerce platforms.
+The API is lightweight, efficient, and easy to integrate with frontend applications.

+## Features

+- Add items to the cart with quantity and price.
+- Update item quantities or details in the cart.
+- Remove items from the cart.
+- Retrieve the current state of the cart, including total price and item details.
+- Complete the checkout process.

+## Technologies Used

+- **PHP**: Backend logic and API implementation.
+- **MySQL**: Database for storing cart and product data.
+- **Apache (via XAMPP)**: Local server for hosting the API.
+- **Slim Framework**: Lightweight PHP framework for building RESTful APIs.
+- **Composer**: Dependency manager for PHP.
+- **Postman**: Tool for testing API endpoints.

 ## Installation